juanjgarridop/pa_4/report/README.md

 534.5293, *SD* = 198.11902) and F2 values (bilinguals *M* = 960.4133,
 *SD* = 276.8831; monolinguals *M* = 1171.5711, *SD* = 244.4849), but
 only the difference in F2 was significant.
-Native speakers of English exhibited higher values than bilinguals, as I predicted.
+Native speakers of English exhibited higher values than bilinguals, as I predicted, indicating different points of articulation for /u/ in these groups.
 These results coincide with those reported in the vowel space comparison by Bradlow (1995).
 Plot 3, plot 4, plot 5, and plot 6 above show F1 and F2 for both groups and we can see that the natives exhibited higher values.